There’s a big fat LIE circulating around when it comes to homemade baby food. Here it is: Making homemade baby food is time-consuming and hard.

 Can I start at 4 months?
 The American Association of Pediatricians (and my humble self) recommend waiting until baby is closer to 6 months.
 The tongue movements to eat are much different than those to drink from a bottle or breast.
 Also, it’s a myth that solids at night will help your baby sleep better at night.
 It won’t work, friend.
-Let me show you methods that will.
+Let a professional show you methods that will.

 A baby who’s trained to think sweet = carrots and not sweet = cookies, will be much easier to feed in the pickier toddler years.
-(If you do have a picky eater, not to worry.
-I’ve 22 ways to win him over.)

 Feed Your Baby with Confidence